Learning How to be Men2 comments

 This document came from a training group I taught that consisted of three male therapists learning skills in narrative therapy.
 To practice skills in creating community documents, we decided to create one of our own.
 Building on themes from the year long training process, the group decided to interview each other on how they learned to be men.
 This is the document that was created…

-Be honesty – We have been taught that, “integrity is paramount.”
+We have been taught that, “integrity is paramount.”
 One of us referenced the Kung Fu TV series, and how David Carradine looked inside himself, and spoke the truth despite the consequences.
 One of us was taught the value of integrity by his 12 step sponsor.
 He realized if he lied or stole in even if he wasn’t caught, he would know himself as a liar.
 He would say, “You caught you.”
 That one day changed his life forever.
-He realized that his self esteem couldn’t change unless he saw himself with integrity.
+And, he realized that his self esteem couldn’t change unless he saw himself with integrity.

 Jodi Aman / /